 Let’s first talk a little bit about the first one.

-LED lights are a type of fluorescent light, that contain a blue light, a driver, and a fluorescent sheet that covers the blue light by extending the wavelengths producing a more yellowish or orange light.
-This can fool your brain into thinking it is a more natural light, but does not protect your from the dangers of blue light exposure, especially at night.
+LED lights are a type of fluorescent light, that contains blue light, a driver, and a fluorescent sheet that covers the blue light by extending the wavelengths producing a more yellowish or orange light.
+This can fool your brain into thinking it is a more natural light but does not protect you from the dangers of blue light exposure, especially at night.

 The primary reason for this is that blue light from sources like your phone, laptop, and LED bulbs